 Whenever you’re working on any lawn care marketing piece, focus on the goals (AKA the value) that your clients actually care about.

 When you start selling values in your lawn care marketing, your marketing success will skyrocket.

 Download the FREE lawn care client persona to find out YOUR clients’ values!

 Facebook is the largest social media platform on the internet.

 In fact, two out of every three people in the US are on Facebook.

-As a result, Facebook is the most powerful social media marketing tool to reach your clients right now.
+As a result, Facebook is one of the most powerful lawn care social media marketing tools to reach your clients right now.

 Additionally, it’s incredibly easy and low-cost to get started.
 Actually, it’s far cheaper than printing out hundreds of flyers.